Prime power

 The prime powers are those positive integers that are divisible by exactly one prime number; in particular, the number 1 is not a prime power.
 Prime powers are also called primary numbers, as in the primary decomposition.

 Properties

 Algebraic properties

 Prime powers are powers of prime numbers.
-Every prime power (except powers of 2) has a primitive root; thus the multiplicative group of integers modulo pn (that is, the group of units of the ring Z/pnZ) is cyclic.
+Every prime power (except powers of 2 greater than 4) has a primitive root; thus the multiplicative group of integers modulo pn (that is, the group of units of the ring Z/pnZ) is cyclic.

 The number of elements of a finite field is always a prime power and conversely, every prime power occurs as the number of elements in some finite field (which is unique up to isomorphism).

 Combinatorial properties

 A property of prime powers used frequently in analytic number theory is that the set of prime powers which are not prime is a small set in the sense that the infinite sum of their reciprocals converges, although the primes are a large set.